Sinnefa/K-Means-without-any-import/README.md

 **Introduction**

-In my opinion everyone should see what's under the bonnet of your car, at least one in a lifetime.
+In my opinion everyone should see what's under the bonnet of your car, at least once in a lifetime.
 You should be curious to know how things work.
 Explore TVs, video games consoles, mobile phones, mould, yeast, eggs!
 I did all these and I suggest you doing it too...
 I never opened up a human being, yet... don't worry.

 One of the most beautiful things I know is the so called logical thinking, or algorithmic thinking, if you want to make it sound cooler.
 I see algorithms as a synonym of logic.
 Unlike other sciences, in mathematics et similia, you don't really need to memorise things by heart, even if you don't remember anything, you can derive it.